ebmoll/lipid-droplet-counter/README.md

   x: 10um / 512 = 19.5nm
   y: 10um / 512 = 19.5nm
   z: 2um / 30 = 66.7nm
-This means the z-resolution is considerably worse than the x- and y-resolutions.
-(This is very common with CLSM images) **The z-ratio is then just z divided by x, i.e. 66.7nm/19.5nm = 3.4**.
+Normally, your imaging system gives you the width of a pixel (x and y values) and the stack step size (z value) directly.
+In our example the z-resolution is considerably worse than the x- and y-resolutions.
+(This is very common with CLSM images)
+**The z-ratio is then just z divided by x, i.e. 66.7nm/19.5nm = 3.4**.
 This is what should be put in the confusingly-named "Z/X aspect ratio" field.
 That said, you can experiment a bit with this setting (set it to higher/lower values than the theoretically calculated ones) to get optimal object separation.